jakobhaervig/openfoam-dockerfiles/README.md

 On most Linux systems: ``/home/jakob/openfoam-data``

 ## 4. Optional Save an alias for running the Docker container
 Instead of using the command in docker container with the command in [3.
 Run the Docker container](#3-run-the-docker-container), we can save an alias for that command.
-So when you open a Powershell (Windows) or a terminal (macOS or Linux) you can simply type e.g. ```of2112``` to start the Docker container.
+So when you open a Powershell (Windows) or a terminal (macOS or Linux) you can simply type e.g. ```of``` (short for OpenFOAM) to start the Docker container.

 ### **Windows operating system**
 *4a)* Open a Powershell with Administrator Rights and enter the follwing commands (copy/paste).